Frankston City is a local government area in Victoria about 40 kilometres south of the Melbourne CBD. It has an area of 130 square kilometres.

-Despite its similar area and name, Frankston City is a different entity to the former City of Frankston which existed from 1966 until 1994, which was a continuation of the former Shire of Frankston and was abolished under the Kennett local government reforms.
+Despite its similar area and name, Frankston City is a different entity to the former City of Frankston which existed from 1966 until 1994 It was a continuation of the former Shire of Frankston and was abolished by then premier Jeff Kennett under local government reforms.

 Frankston Memorial Park (Frankston Cemetery) is located on the corner of Cranbourne Road and Moorooduc Highway (McMahons Road), Frankston.
 Land was set aside for a cemetery in Frankston in 1864-65.
 The first recorded burial was 1878, although there were almost certainly burials prior to this date before the keeping of records.

 The Frankston City population is forecast to grow to 163,610 by 2041.

 The major part of the City was first incorporated in 1860 as the Mornington Roads District, which became a shire in 1871 and was renamed Shire of Frankston and Hastings in 1893, losing its western riding to form the Shire of Mornington, which has since been amalgamated into the Shire of Mornington Peninsula.
 On 19 October 1960, the Shire of Frankston and Hastings split in two, with the western part remaining as the Shire of Frankston, and the eastern part being incorporated as the Shire of Hastings.

 Frankston City is one of six Central Activates Areas (CAA) being developed by the State Government.
 It has attracted significant public funding for urban renewal, landscaping and community facilities with some exciting projects planned.

 Median house price in Frankston is $615,075 for sale and $380 per week rent.